HiRoFa/spidermonkey_runtime/README.md

 for the current status and versions please see https://gitlab.com/drfos/es_runtime

-The version published on crates.io is base son mozjs 0.10.1 which is the latest published verion of mozjs.
+The version published on crates.io is based on mozjs 0.10.1 which is the latest published verion of mozjs.

 The more current version depends on the github repo of mozjs but because of that it cannot be published to crates.io